Table of Contents

 Perforin/Granzyme Pathway of Apoptosis

-A further method to initialize the extrinsic signalling pathway, is performed by cytotoxic T cells and natural killer cells (NK) via the excretion of granzymes and perforins.
+A further method to initialize the extrinsic signaling pathway is performed by cytotoxic T cells and natural killer cells (NK) via the excretion of granzymes and perforins.
 Perforins form a pore in the membrane of the target cell through which proteolytic granzymes enter the intracellular space.
 Here, they can cleave to procaspase 3 or activate Bid.

 Semiconservative Replication of DNA